finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### External Reference

 Attributes and types that have the `key` or `id` annotation additionally have an `externalKey` attached to them.
-This is used to store keys that are read from an external source e.g. FpML id metadata attribute.
+This is used to store keys that are read from an external source - e.g. the FpML `id` metadata attribute.

 Attributes with the `reference` keyword have a corresponding externalReference field which is used to store references from external sources.
-The reference resolver processor can be used to link up the references.
+A reference resolver processor can be used to link up the references.

-#### Template

-When a type is annotated as a template, it is possible to specify a template reference that cross-references a template object.
-The template object, as well as any object that references it, are typically *incomplete* model objects that should not be validated individually.
-Once a template reference has been resolved, it is necessary to merge the template data to form a single fully populated object.
-Validation should only be performed once the template reference has been resolved and the objects merged together.

-Other than the new annotation, data templates do not have any impact on the model, i.e. no new types, attributes, or conditions.

-{{< notice info "Note" >}}
-Some annotations, such as this metadata qualification, may be provided as standard as part of the Rosetta DSL itself.
-Additional annotations can always be defined for any model.
-{{< /notice >}}

 ##### Syntax